autosit/autosit.github.io/_posts/2022-03-30-pmbm_powerful.md

 The candidate should have had the course [TTK4250 Sensor Fusion].
 Strong programming skills are essential.

+## Autosit

+The candidate will be associated with the [AUTOSIT] project, which is a collaborative research project between NTNU, DNV GL, Kongsberg Maritime and Maritime Robotics.
+The goal of the [AUTOSIT] project is to deliver algorithms for situational awareness that enable autonomous surface vessels (ASVs) to guess and predict the intentions of other vessels.
+The [AUTOSIT] project is a direct successor of the [AUTOSEA] project, which focused on [sensor fusion and collision avoidance for ASVs].
+A list of students who previous have written master theses on autonomous ship technology at NTNU can be found [here].

 ## References
 Williams, J. (2015). "[Marginal multi-Bernoulli filters: RFS derivation of MHT, JIPDA, and association-based member.][Williams2015]" IEEE Transactions on Aerospace and Electronic Systems, vol. 51, no. 3.